Policy and Procedure No.19

 - Storage of Calpol and Nurofen

 a.
-Calpol and Nurofen are stored in a cupboard, located in the kitchen.
+Calpol and Nurofen are stored in a first aid cupboard, located in the main room, above the craft sink, out of reach from children.

 IT IS VITAL THAT THIS POLICY AND PROCEDURE IS RESPECTED AND ADHERED TOO.
 THE MANAGEMENT DECISION IS FINAL.
 IT IS ESSENTIAL AS AN EARLY YEARS SETTING; WE PROTECT THE WELFARE OF ALL THE CHILDREN AND STAFF.
-IF A PARENT/CARER REFUSE TO COLLECT THEIR UNWELL CHILD, THIS THEN BECOMES A ‘CHILD AT RISK’ CASE, WE WILL HAVE NO ALTERNATIVE BUT TO CONTACT SOCIAL SERVICES.
+IF A PARENT/CARER REFUSE TO COLLECT THEIR UNWELL CHILD, THIS WOULD BE CONSIDERED A SAFEGUARDING CONCERN AND A REFERRAL WOULD BE MADE TO CADS.

 Antibiotics